 ArcGIS GeoEvent Server has logging capabilities that allow you to monitor the server site.
-This includes configuring the message logging, filtering and searching of the logs, debugging certain components.
+This includes configuring the message logging, filtering and searching the logs, and debugging certain components.
 Access the GeoEvent Server logs from the Logs tab in ArcGIS GeoEvent Manager.

 Filtering and searching logs

 GeoEvent Server provides the ability to query the available log messages with filter and search capabilities.
 The log messages can be filtered by clicking the Log Filter drop-down where you can choose among the five message types including Trace, Debug, Info, Warn, and Error.
-To narrow the query even more you can enter keywords into the text field to the right of the Log Filterdrop-down.
+To narrow the query even more you can enter keywords into the text field to the right of the Log Filter drop-down.